j1000/blog/_posts/2022-10-27-enhanced_cypress_logging.md

 }
 ```

 What `Cypress.logStep` is doing is extracting the currently-executing function name from the the `Error().stack` value.
-We wrap this in an `eval()` within our test in order to maintain the proper context.*
+We save it as a string and execute it using an `eval()` within our test in order to maintain the proper context.*

 > **If we called the function in a more traditional way then _that_ function would become the context, and we'd get `logStep()` back as our return value.*